AlejoClifton/studiogoldney_clifton_goldney/README.md

 # Studio Goldney

-Este es un proyecto realizado de forma completa con React JS en el curso de Coderhouse.
+This is a project done completely with React JS in the Coderhouse course.

-## Instalación, Ejecución
+## Installation, Execution

-Para poder ejecutar el programa deberás...
+In order to run the program you must ...

-### `npm i o npm install`
+### `npm i or npm install`

-Con npm i o npm install podrás instalar todas las dependecias necesarias para hacer funcionar la aplicación.
+With npm i or npm install you will be able to install all the necessary dependencies to make the application work.

 ### `npm start`

-Con npm start, podrás iniciar la aplicación, por lo general, se te abrirá sólo al cabo de unos minutos, si no es así, entrando a [http://localhost:3000], podrás ver el resultado.
+With npm start, you can start the application, in general, it will open only after a few minutes, if not, entering [http: // localhost: 3000], you will see the result.

 ### `Cntrl + C`

-Con control + C, podrás finalizar la ejecución del programa.
+With control + C, you can end the execution of the program.

-## ¿Qué lenguajes de programación utilicé para realizar esto?
+## What programming languages did I use to do this?

-Los lenguajes de programación que utilicé fueron:
+The programming languages I used were:

 - Html
--   Css/Sass
+- Css / Sass
 - JavaScript
 - React JS
--   Node JS (Para la ejecución del servidor)
+- Node JS (For server execution)

-La base de datos usada es:
+The database used is:

 - Firebase

 ### `.env`

-Agregar un .env con los datos de firebase para hacer funcionar la aplicación.
+Add an .env with the firebase data to make the app work.

-## Texto por ejemplo
+## Text for example

 -   REACT_APP_API_KEY=OIJASODIJasIsOSeaHQ
 -   REACT_APP_AUTH_DOMAIN=SDOKASOD.firebaseapp.com